-I have worked full-time as a counsellor since 2006: in education for six years from 2006, for the NHS since 2007 and in private practice since 2012 (including management responsibilities in all three areas).
+I have worked full-time as a counsellor since 2006: in education for six years from 2006, for the NHS from 2007 to 2019 and in private practice since 2012 (including management responsibilities in all three areas).
 I have also been working as a counselling supervisor since 2006.
 Before this, my career included extended periods in consumer research and in the field of learning disability.

 Located in Newcastle upon Tyne.